LRNWebComponents/ontology/learning-ontology.md

 # lrn Learning Ontology

 This is intended to give users a guide to understanding the hierarchy of LRN components, their use-cases, properties and relation to other elements.
+# required properties
+display: this is reserved for allowing users to define what template to run the tag through for output.
+Users can describecard as the display for example and know their output will wire the related properties up to a lrndesign-card element.
+title: this should be used for the title or an object being presented.
+Not label or name whenever possible.
 ## lrn-lesson
 - a container relating pages together
 - title